Caramelized Onion Dip

 December 12, 2018

 Greek yogurt and cream cheese, sweet, caramelized onions, and just a hint of spice, our onion dip tastes like a very fancy version of the French onion dip we all grew up eating.
-It’s dangerously good stuff, so you’ll want to make it for a party — and let your guests help it disappear!
+It’s dangerously good stuff, so you’ll want to make it when the whole family’s around — and let everyone help it disappear!

 Our tips: While we must admit that this dip is fantastic on a classic ruffled potato chip, it really deserves better.
 Lesley Stowe’s fruity Raincoast Crisps are a marvelous complement to the dip’s creamy texture and natural sweetness.
 It’s also wonderful on salty slices of baguette toast and, if you want to throw some crudités in the mix, it’s lovely on a carrot, radish, or apple.